rmrbytes/sia/docs/README.md

 This section covers all the **configuration settings** in creating a custom agent.
 It covers the supported chunking and query strategies in the *RAG pipeline*.

-## D. Custom Setup
+## Custom Setup

 This is the most important set of sections to harness the full power of Sia..

-### Pre-requisites
+### 7. Pre-requisites

 This section covers the minimum requirements of the server and the API tokens to access models.

-### Mastering .env
+### 8. Mastering .env

 This section covers how to set the **embedding models**,  **inference models** and other settings to suit your needs.

-### Configuring inference servers
+### 9. Configuring inference servers

 The role of the inference model in the success of a GenAI solution cannot be marginalized.
 Consequently, an understanding of how it works and what parameters should be tweaked to make the most of it is important to the success of such a solution.
 This section provides some guidelines and links to help you.

-## E. Errors
+## Reporting Errors and Contributions

 The platform is at a beta stage.
-Kindly use the issues on github to post your queries, report bugs and requests for features.
+Kindly use the [issues on github](https://github.com/rmrbytes/sia/issues) to post your queries, report bugs and requests for features.
 We will do our best to quicky address most of them.